Karna-A/Sys-Engineering/README.md

 #19/03/2020
 I've lost count of how many failed project ideas ive been through, my life is just a bunch of failing pull requests :(

+#02/04/2020
+'The virus is going to kill us all anyway' i tell myself as i continue to avoid working on my folio